 Cost

-White gold has traditionally had a price advantage over platinum as gold has all along trailed platinum on price, being anywhere between 40-60% cheaper than platinum.
-That no longer hold true.
+White gold has traditionally had a price advantage over platinum as gold has all along trailed platinum on price, being in the not so distant past, anywhere between 40-60% cheaper than platinum.
+That no longer holds true.

-In the past 5-6 years, the tables have turned and now gold leads platinum in price by anywhere between 60 to 80%, making platinum the front runner choice (if the preference is for white metal jewellery and weight is not a concern).
+Particularly so, in the past 6-7 years, the tables have turned and now gold alloys lead platinum in price by anywhere between 50 to 80%, making platinum the front runner (if the preference is for white metal jewellery and weight is not a concern).

 However, higher labour and fabrication costs for platinum, and the denser nature of this metal means the use of 25% more weight for the same piece made in white gold.
-This sort of minimises the advantages of a cheaper base price for the platinum rendering the finished piece made from the two metals almost equivalent in price.
+This sort of minimises the advantages of a cheaper base price for platinum, rendering the finished piece made from the two metals almost equivalent or even giving a slight price disadvantage to platinum.

 Craftsmen and fabricators of platinum jewellery are far less in number worldwide than are gold jewellery craftsmen, making platinum jewellery generally scarcer than white gold in the stores.
-Gold being more widely available and socially preferred over platinum in many countries, is also a reason for the popularity of white gold over platinum.
+Gold being more widely available and socially preferred, due to a strong investment appeal over platinum in many countries, is also a reason for the popularity of white gold over platinum.

-- Platinum is harder to work with and has traditionally been considered a superior and more exclusive metal to gold (remember Platinum jubilee always comes after Gold jubilee)
+- Platinum being harder to work with has traditionally been considered a more exclusive and superior metal to gold (remember Platinum Jubilee always comes later than Gold Jubilee)

 - Platinum alloys used in jewellery are purer with a 95% platinum content